zwang695/alexa-skills-list/README.md

 *Alexa, ask Opening Bell for Tesla.*

-Retrieve the current performance of a publicly trading stock (NASDAQ, NYSE) using the company name.
+Retrieve stock quotes of publicly traded companies (on NASDAQ & NYSE exchanges) using the company name, not the ticker symbol.

 ***